Chrissweir/project-template/README.md

 ## Database
 For this database I planned to create nodes for each Constituency, Candidate, and Party.
 I began by creating the 40 constituencies in Ireland.
 Each constituency has properties for the name, population, the number of seats, and a short description.
 The line below is an example of how I created a single node(Constituency) with labels and properties in order to make it unique.
 ```
-CREATE (`nClare`:Constituency {name:"Clare", population:111336, seats:4, description:"The county of Clare, except the part thereof which is comprised in the constituency of Limerick City."}),
+CREATE (`nClare`:Constituency {name:"Clare", population:111336, seats:4, description:"The county of Clare, except the part thereof which is comprised in the constituency of Limerick City."});
 ```
 I then added the Candidates to the database in order of the constituency they are from.
 Again like the constituencies, the candidates have properties for their name, party, gender, constituency, age, and if they were elected or not.
 The line below is an example of how I created a single node(Candidate) with labels and properties in order to make it unique.
 ```